Himanxusharma/easy-chrome/README.md

 - New tab opens immediately after the current tab
 - Maintains all page state and history

+### Toggle Mute
+- Mute or unmute the current tab
+- Dynamic icon updates to show current state (🔊/🔇)
+- Persists across page refreshes
+- Works with audio and video content

 ### Customizable Layout
 - Drag and drop interface
 - Button positions are saved automatically